Narrative

 A Challenge For You

-This week, identify one area where you’ve been trying to 'fix' things on your own.
-Instead of relying on your strength, take one small step of obedience - pray openly about it, share it with a trusted friend, or make a decision based on faith, not fear.
-Carry that 'jar' with you as a reminder that God shines brightest when we’re broken and surrendered.
+This week, identify one area where you’ve been trying to handle things on your own.
+Instead of pushing harder, take a step of simple obedience - pray openly about it, share it with a trusted friend, or take one small action while consciously depending on God, not your ability.
+Let your weakness become the place where His strength shows up.

 A Prayer of Response